adrianRoldan/php-ddd-laravel-shopping-cart/README.md

 1. Clone this repository
 2. Execute ```$ make start```

 This command build and run the docker image and docker-compose, install dependencies and configure all systems.
-Also execute the database migrations and populate with some date of Products.
+Also execute the database migrations and populate with some data of products.

-You can execute ```$ make bash``` to enter at webapp container console.
+You can execute ```$ make bash``` to enter at webapp container console to interact with artisan or container files.

 Containers:
 - The API runs in http://localhost:80